If you’re an introvert, then choosing a job is no easy task.

-In fact, I think you would agree that many jobs require interaction with a wide range of people.
+In fact, in our modern day and age, I think you would agree that many jobs require interaction with a wide range of people.
 Not only do you have to talk to customers, but you usually have to liaise with colleagues from various departments as well.

 But what if I told you there are actually many career options out there for introverts?

 In this article, the best jobs for introverts in Singapore have been carefully selected.
 In these jobs, you can rest assured that you will have less interaction with people in completing your daily work tasks.

 Inevitably, as part of any job, you may still have to engage in conversation with other people.
 However, the following 9 jobs minimise the amount of time speaking with other people and may be ideal for introverts like you.

 1. Best Jobs for Introverts in Singapore: Content Writer

 One of the best jobs for introverts in Singapore is being a content writer.